 Dr. Belle Rose Ragins, an expert in mentoring, diversity and positive relationships at work, has long been examining the positive impact of mentoring on employees’ organisational attachment and the role gender and diversity plays.
 As Ragins said: “Changes that happen in people’s lives are not just left in threshold of one domain when you’re entering another.
 The presence of informal mentors helps people deal with life challenges that occur inside and outside of the workplace.”

-And the quantitative research speaks for itself too.
-The much-quoted 2002 Harvard Business Review article Executive women and the myth of having it all painted a stark picture of the choices facing many US women making the choice to have children, which still hold true today and are hugely applicable to the UK workplace.
+The quantitative research speaks for itself too.
+The much-quoted 2002 Harvard Business Review article ‘Executive Women and the Myth of Having It All’ painted a stark picture of the choices facing many US women making the choice to have children.
+The findings of this research still hold true today and are hugely applicable to the UK workplace.